 - Add inhibitor (also neutralizer depending on system) and test

-This depends on how may radiators there are and also how much sludge is inside them.
-For a typical two bed house assume 4-6 hours.
-If your trades-person has to remove lots of radiators and manually flush each one with a power washer and then refit them then assume longer!
+If your tradesperson has to remove lots of radiators, manually flush each one with a power washer and then refit them, assume it will take longer.

 Q: Do radiators need to be removed?